 Instructions

 - Rinse the tofu under cold water.
-Wrap it in a clean kitchen towel, or paper towel, and pat it dry.
+Wrap it in a clean kitchen towel or paper towel, and pat it dry.
 Slightly press using your hands to remove excess water.

-- Heat the oil in a medium-size saucepan, I recommend using a deep one so the oil doesn’t spit out.
+- Heat the oil in a medium-sized saucepan, I recommend using a deep one so the oil doesn't spit out.
 Check if the oil is hot enough by dipping a wooden chopstick or spatula in the oil.
 If the oil bubbles around it, it is ready for frying.

-- Next, using a slotted spoon, transfer the tofu to a plate lined with kitchen paper towel to remove excess oil.
+- Next, using a slotted spoon, transfer the tofu to a plate lined with a kitchen paper towel to remove excess oil.

 - Repeat with the remaining tofu, frying one at a time.